hankbao/libreboot/docs/gnulinux/configuring_parabola.md

 \# **pacman -Ss xf86-video- | less**\
 Combined with looking at your *lspci* output, you can determine which driver is needed.
-By default, Xorg will revert to xf86-video-vesa which is a generic driver and doesn\'t provide true hardware acceleration.
+By default, Xorg will revert to xf86-video-vesa which is a generic driver and doesn't provide true hardware acceleration.

 Other drivers (not just video) can be found by looking at the *xorg-drivers* group:\